dji-sdk/Mobile-SDK-Doc/source/introduction/component-guide-camera.md

 For still images, DIJ cameras typically support JPEG (compressed) and DNG (RAW) image formats.
 Cameras can also capture in JPEG + RAW, saving two images for each shot.

-For video, only the Zenmuse X5 RAW supports capturing raw video.
-RAW video files are so large, the camera has a solid state drive (SSD).
+For video, only the Zenmuse X5 RAW and X5S supports capturing raw video.
+RAW video files have a high data rate and large file size and therefore can only be captured onto a solid state drive (SSD).
 All cameras support compressed formats MP4 (MPEG – 4 AVC) and MOV (H.264).

 ##### Photo Quality